PrakharSinghDev/financial-analyst-deepseek/README.md

 # MCP-powered Financial Analyst using CrewAI and Deepseek-R1

-This project implements a financial analysis agentic workflow that analyzes stock market data and provides insights.
+This project implements a financial analysis agent powered by CrewAI and the Deepseek‑R1 model.
+It allows you to interactively query and analyze stock market data, with results displayed directly inside Cursor IDE.

+Features:
+- Multi‑agent orchestration via CrewAI
+- Local LLM inference with Ollama and Deepseek‑R1
+- MCP integration in Cursor IDE for conversational analysis
+- Data fetching and visualization using yfinance, pandas, and matplotlib

 We use:
 - CrewAI for multi-agent orchestration.